mne-tools/mne-python/doc/source/manual/forward.rst

 - The completeness of each surface is confirmed by calculating the total solid angle subtended by all triangles from a point inside the triangulation.
-The result should be very close to INLINE_EQUATION.
-If the result is INLINE_EQUATION instead, it is conceivable that the ordering of the triangle vertices is incorrect and the ``--swap`` option should be specified.
+The result should be very close to :math:`4 \pi`.
+If the result is :math:`-4 \pi` instead, it is conceivable that the ordering of the triangle vertices is incorrect and the ``--swap`` option should be specified.

 - The correct ordering of the surfaces is verified by checking that the surfaces are inside each other as expected.
-This is accomplished by checking that the sum solid angles subtended by triangles of a surface INLINE_EQUATION at all vertices of another surface INLINE_EQUATION which is supposed to be inside it equals INLINE_EQUATION.
+This is accomplished by checking that the sum solid angles subtended by triangles of a surface :math:`S_k` at all vertices of another surface :math:`S_p` which is supposed to be inside it equals :math:`4 \pi`.
 Naturally, this check is applied only if the model has more than one surface.
 Since the surface relations are transitive, it is enough to check that the outer skull surface is inside the skin surface and that the inner skull surface is inside the outer skull one.

 - The extent of each of the triangulated volumes is checked.
-  If the extent is smaller than 50 mm, an error is reported.
+  If the extent is smaller than 50mm, an error is reported.
 This may indicate that the vertex coordinates have been specified in meters instead of millimeters.